SovereignCloudStack/cluster-stack-provider-openstack/docs/develop.md

 In case you want to change some code, you can do so and see that Tilt triggers on save.
 It will update the container of the operator automatically.

 If you want to change something in your ClusterStack or Cluster custom resources, you can have a look at `.cluster.yaml` and `.clusterstack.yaml`, which Tilt uses.

+To delete the ClusterStack you can click on the `delete-clusterstack` button in the tilt UI.

 To tear down the workload cluster, click on the `Delete Workload Cluster` button in the top right corner of the Tilt UI.
 This action triggers the execution of `make delete-workload-cluster-openstack`.
 After a few minutes, the resources should be successfully deleted.